UK-Generations-Study/Schema_and_Derivation_Utils/README.md

         ContracepPill{instance}_Name

-    The array index (0, 1, 2, 3, …) captures which pill instance it is.
+    The array index (0, 1, 2, 3, etc.) captures which pill instance it is.

     The `name` annotation removes the instance within the human-readable name and the processing picks up on the patterning and is able to find the correct raw variable name using just this: